slhernandez/css-guidelines/README.md

 dialog needs to be flushed at the bottom.
 The problem with using a hard coded value like ```19px``` is that anyone can change the font-size of the list item and all of the sudden the height is no longer ```19px``` but ```21px```.
-The developer that made that one property change now needs to go digging for solution to get the dialog properly placed again.
+The developer that made that one property change now needs to go digging for a solution to get the dialog properly placed again.
+They may not be aware that a hard-coded number exists to align the dialoge.
  The correct solution is to use ```top: 100%;```.

-When you encounter a magic number, ask yourself how you can achieve the same result without that arbitrary number.
+When you encounter a magic number, ask yourself if you can achieve the same result without that  arbitrary number.

 #### Undoing style
-Any CSS that unsets styles.
-CSS should be applied to take advantage of cascading.
-CSS properties should inherit and add to previouse ones.
+Any CSS that unsets styles is considered sloppy.
+Propery values should be applied to take advantage of cascading.
+CSS values should be set to initial or inherit if you want to unset a certain style.
 They should never undo a ruleset.

 ```css
   /* Undoing CSS Styles can be bad news */